RkChandra01/TechTune-Motor/README.md

 booking process.
 From a development perspective, this project involves several key components and considerations.
  Implementing Technical Requirements:
-1. Responsive Web Design: Develop a responsive website that adapts seamlessly to various screen sizes and devices, ensuring an optimal user experience for both desktop and mobile users.
+1. Responsive Web Design: Developed a responsive website that adapts seamlessly to various screen sizes and devices, ensuring an optimal user experience for both desktop and mobile users.
 2. Content Management System (CMS): Implement a CMS, such as WordPress, to